 Of course, music is a very effective way to teach the Alphabet.
 Many cultures, particularly oral cultures, love singing and use it to teach and remember their history.
 The standard ABC song is good, but there are others tunes which you may consider.
 The ABC lullaby is excellent because each letter is distinct.
 Use rhythm and chants, too.

 - Beginning Sounds: b, d, p, t, v, z, j, k

 - Ending Sounds: f, l, m, n, r, s, x

 - Unique Sounds: c, g, h, qu, w, y

-Many of my English Language Learners struggle with the alphabet because they use the same letters, but have different names and sounds in their native language.
-For example, vowels are different in Latin based languages - A = /long i/, E = /long a/ and I = /long e/.
+First language Interference - Many of my English Language Learners struggle with the alphabet because they use the same letters, but have different names and sounds in their native language.
+For example, vowels are different in Latin based languages - E = /long a/ and I = /long e/.
 Students who use the Cyrillic alphabet and other similar alphabets also have difficulties with the English alphabet.

 One day while reviewing the alphabet sounds with literacy level students in my multiple level classroom, heads around the room began to turn and watch.
 Then my beginning and intermediate level students came over and began participating.
-I have discovered that many beginning and intermediate level English learners were taught read to whole words, and do not know the letter sounds.
+Many beginning and intermediate level English learners were taught read to whole words, and do not know the letter sounds.
 Phonemic awareness knowledge is necessary to decode new words.
 This epiphany caused me to begin reviewing the alphabet with my beginning to advanced level students.